ionutale/scrypto-challenges/8-yield-derivatives/Tokenizer/README.md

 Each time an account withdraws the provided liquidity the calculation is performed using all the intervals within which the liquidity was provided

-This means that the provision of liquidity is subject to a variable interest over time but what you can do is lock in the interest for a duration of time through the 'tokenize'.
+This means that the provision of liquidity is subject to a variable interest over time but what you can do additionally is to lock the liquidity, and consequently the rewards applied, for a duration of time through the 'tokenize'.

-After this operation the account can wait for the end of the locking period, otherwise you can execute a swap which will be rewarded with a higher or lower price than the current interest rate.
+After this operation the account can wait for the end of the locking period, otherwise it can execute a swap which will be rewarded with a higher or lower value based on the current interest rate.

 This swap can be performed both on this platform and also on other platforms, because both the fungible token and the non-fungible token can be withdrawed by the account.